BetterCloud/vault-java-driver/README.md

 This driver strives to implement Vault's full HTTP API, along with supporting functionality such as automatic retry handling.
-It does so without relying on any other external libraries beyond the Java standard library, and is compatible with Java 7 and up.
+It does so without relying on any other external libraries beyond the Java standard library, and is compatible with Java 8 and up.
 So it will play nice with all of your projects, greenfield and legacy alike, without causing conflicts with any other dependency.

+NOTE:  Although the binary artifact produced by the project is backwards-compatible with Java 8, you do need
+       JDK 9 or higher to modify or build the source code of this library itself.

 Table of Contents
 -----------------